huihut/interview/README_en.md

 class A
 {
 private:
-    const int a;                // constant object member, can only be assigned in the initialization list
+    const int a;                // constant object member, can use initialization list or in-class initializer

 public:
     // Constructor